2 Chronicles 25

 - Ephesians 3:20Now unto him that is able to do exceeding abundantly above all that we ask or think…The measure of what the able God can give - far beyond the hundred talents Amaziah feared to lose.

-- 2 Chronicles 14:11LORD, it is nothing with thee to help… whether with many, or with them that have no power.Asa’s prayer - the faith Amaziah was being called to: victory is not in the number of soldiers but in the able God.
+- 2 Chronicles 14:11LORD, it is nothing with thee to help… whether with many, or with them that have no power.Asa's prayer - the faith Amaziah was being called to: victory rests in the able God, whether the army is many or few.

 The Gods That Could Not Deliver